zemeuf/product-price/README.md

 ## Possible improvements
 * Introduce logging
 * Add more tests
+  * Move integration tests to a separate folder
+* Build openapi spec and run validation tests with it
 * Adopt a more modular architecture (like hexagonal), to reduce coupling between layers and to be framework-agnostic